DEEJAY-cs/DEEJAY-cs/README.md

 - 👋 Hi, I’m @DEEJAY-cs
 - 👀 I’m interested in Software development, Python, AI and ML, BIG Data Analysis, and Cryptocurrency.
 - 🌱 I’m currently learning to develop cloud native application, microservices architecture, and cryptocurrency smart contracts.
-- 💞️ I’m looking to collaborate on Data Analysis, AI, ML, Web 3.0, and Crypto Development...
+- 💞️ I’m looking to collaborate on Data Analysis, AI, ML, Web 3.0, and Crypto Development.
 - 📫 How to reach me on twitter @darrensjourney.

 <!---